 Symptoms and Signs

 Burns may be sharply demarcated on the skin even when current penetrates irregularly into deeper tissues.
 Severe involuntary muscular contractions, seizures, ventricular fibrillation, or respiratory arrest due to CNS damage or muscle paralysis may occur.
 Brain, spinal cord, and peripheral nerve damage may result in various neurologic deficits.
-Cardiac arrest may occur without burns in bathtub accidents (when a wet [grounded] person contacts a 110-V circuit—eg, from a hair dryer or radio).
+Cardiac arrest may occur in the absence of burns as in bathtub accidents (when a wet [grounded] person contacts a 110-V circuit—eg, from a hair dryer or radio).

 Young children who bite or suck on extension cords can burn their mouth and lips.
 Such burns may cause cosmetic deformities and impair growth of the teeth, mandible, and maxilla.
 Labial artery hemorrhage, which results when the eschar separates 5 to 10 days after injury, occurs in up to 10% of these young children.

 An electrical shock can cause powerful muscle contractions or falls (eg, from a ladder or roof), resulting in dislocations (electrical shock is one of the few causes of posterior shoulder dislocation), vertebral or other fractures, injuries to internal organs, and other blunt force injuries.

-The person, once away from current, is assessed for cardiac arrest (see Diagnosis) and respiratory arrest (see also Diagnosis).
+The patient, once away from current, is assessed for cardiac arrest (see Diagnosis) and respiratory arrest (see also Diagnosis).
 Necessary resuscitation is done.
 After initial resuscitation, patients are examined from head to toe for traumatic injuries, particularly if the patient fell or was thrown.

 Asymptomatic patients who are not pregnant, have no known heart disorders, and who have had only brief exposure to household current usually have no significant acute internal or external injuries and do not require testing or monitoring.
-For other patients, ECG, CBC, measurement of cardiac enzymes, and urinalysis (especially to check for myoglobin) should be considered.
+For other patients, ECG, CBC, measurement of cardiac enzymes, and urinalysis (to check for myoglobin) should be considered.
 Patients with impaired consciousness may require CT or MRI.